University of Maryland, College Park

 Chemistry Research Building

 Bold aspirations call for innovative design solutions.
-When the University of Maryland realized their current facility would not support their desire to become one of the top chemistry/biochemistry programs in the nation, they chose Ballinger to “catalyze a new era” for their department.
+When the University of Maryland realized their current facility would not support their continued trajectory of becoming one of the nation’s top chemistry/biochemistry programs, they chose Ballinger to “catalyze a new era” of interdisciplinary chemistry for their department.
 The resulting design is a six-floor, 105,000 SF replacement wing connected and fully integrated into the existing Chemistry Complex.
-Designed with flexible spaces to maximize efficiency, the wing contains a variety of environments for chemistry, biochemistry, and quantum science research including research labs, lab support, conference rooms, offices, and study and collaboration spaces.
+Designed with flexible spaces to maximize efficiency, the wing contains a variety of environments for chemistry, biochemistry, and quantum science research including research labs, lab support, conference rooms, offices, study, and collaboration spaces in a rigorously planned, open interdisciplinary environment.

 key information